A Eurasian Jay perched in a tree in winter.

 Understanding the complexity of avian biology is crucial for appreciating the remarkable ability of birds to regulate their body temperature.
 By taking into account all these factors and how they interact, scientists can gain a better understanding of avian thermoregulation and its significance in the broader context of bird physiology and avian biology.

-Debunking Common Misconceptions: Birds and Cold Weather
+Common Myths About Birds & Cold Weather

 There is a common misconception that birds are unable to withstand cold weather.
 However, this couldn’t be further from the truth.
 In fact, birds have remarkable adaptations that enable them to survive in even the coldest of climates.